 - Build human resource capacities in public health through a quality training program that supports the integration and synthesis of interdisciplinary knowledge, develops expertise and skills to identify and address public health problems collaboratively, and provides opportunities to practice and develop mastery in creating shared solutions and implementing strategies through collaborative, partnerships, innovation, shared leadership and community engagement at the local, national and global levels.

 We will do this through:

-Teaching: To offer an academically rigorous graduate level public health education for health practitioners, managers, researchers and others engaged in public health which will prepare them to be future leaders in public health at national and international levels.
+- Teaching: To offer an academically rigorous graduate level public health education for health practitioners, managers, researchers and others interested in public health which will prepare them to be future leaders in public health from local to global levels.

-Service: To act as a resource for the public health community locally and globally.
+- Service: To be a resource for the public health of the community locally and globally.